Skip to main content Skip to secondary navigation

 California saw a 45% decrease in motor gasoline sales to end users between 2015 and 2021 due to fuel policies, electric vehicles, and changes in behavior (e.g., remote work).

-US EPA Regulates Gasoline to Reduce Air Pollution
+U.S. EPA Regulates Gasoline to Reduce Air Pollution

-US gasoline regulations require certain fuel characteristics that reduce smog (NOx & VOCs), carbon monoxide, toxic pollutants, and sulfur dioxide.
+U.S. gasoline regulations require certain fuel characteristics that reduce smog (NOx & VOCs), carbon monoxide, toxic pollutants, and sulfur dioxide.

 Reformulated Gasoline (RFG)